syncfusion-content/windowsforms-docs/WindowsForms/MultiColumn-ListBox/Overview.md

 **Data populating** - Supports populating data from any kind of the data source.

-**Styling** - Provides extensively supports customizing the cell styles of grid.
+**Styling** - Extensive support for customizing the cell style of grid.

 **Selection** - Provides support for single and multiple row selections.